asyncjake/colorjakd-vscode-themes/README.md

 ## Light Themes

-#### `jakd / violet ice`
+### `jakd / violet ice`

-My very first theme from scratch, nice.
-Fully organic made mostly with `https://themes.vscode.one` then adjusted a bit at a time for better usability and stuff.
-Initially inspired by Arturia hardware then infused with sick colors, this theme is primarily white and violet with a slap of teal and a dash of gold for balance
+My very first theme from scratch, this is my daytime default.
+Fully organic and fair trade with roundup and pesticides provided by `https://themes.vscode.one` then biohacked for better usability and stuff.
+Initially inspired by Arturia hardware then infused with sick colors, this theme is primarily white and violet with a slap of teal and a sprinkle of gold for balance

-Here's the thing: picking a light theme shouldn't mean you have to deal with washed out colors, so I fixed it.
+I am just so sick of light themes having washed out colors or a dire lack of vibe, so I fixed it.
 Dope.
-Probably more to come but this might be my first and last, I like it a lot
+I'd like to make more but this might be my last, I like it a lot

 ## Dark Themes

-### `jakd / andromeda` (fork of Andromeda Bordered from `EliverLara.andromeda`)
+### `jakd / andromeda` (forked from `EliverLara.andromeda`)

 ### `jakd / hacker` (forked from `chausen.hacker-blue`)